Convene Your Own Sessions

 - Two session proposals is the maximum limit.
 No Convener may submit more than 2 session proposals.

-- Invited papers should not exceed one third of the papers in a given session, the only exception is for sessions of great timeliness (such as a recent natural disaster or the first reports from new international scientific programs or space missions).
+- Invited papers should not exceed one third of oral presentations in a given session, the only exception is for sessions of great timeliness (such as a recent natural disaster or the first reports from new international scientific programs or space missions).

 - Convener and Co-Conveners cannot present or be a co-author to an invited paper in their own session.
 Any paper with an overlap between the co-authors and the co-conveners cannot be designated as invited.